carljsiemon/carl_capstone/readme.md

 ### Unsupervised learning: K-Means Clustering
 Before unsupervised learning was conducted, our feature data was normalized and then outliers were removed from the data set due to the importance of distances in the algorithms that were used.
 Feature rows containing any column data that was more than 3.5 standard deviations from the column-mean were considered to be outliers.

-In an ideal world, we can use unsupervised learning techniques to separate our song data into 5 separate clusters where the majority composition of each cluster corresponds to a different song genre, and the majority-percentage is close to 100 percent.
-In other words, clusters labeled '1', '2', '3', '4', and '5' would contain only hip-hop, techno, rock, classical, and pop songs, respectively.
+In an ideal world, we can use unsupervised learning techniques to separate our song data into 5 separate clusters, where the majority composition of each cluster corresponds to a different song genre and the majority-percentage is close to 100 percent.
+For example, 5 clusters arbitrarily labeled '1', '2', '3', '4', and '5' would contain only hip-hop, techno, rock, classical, and pop songs, respectively.
+In practice, however, the majority purity percentage is usually lower than this idealized case.

 K-Means Clustering:

 1. K-Means clustering was performed to classify our feature data into 5 clusters and this technique was found to achieve the highest average cluster purity of around 60%.
-The following model parameters were used: n-clusters=5, init='k-means++', n-init=10, max-iter=300, tol=.0001.
+The following sklearn model parameters were used: n-clusters=5, init='k-means++', n-init=10, max-iter=300, tol=.0001.
 2. The summary of cluster purity from K-Means clustering is given below:
 <p align="center">![im9](https://github.com/carljsiemon/carl_capstone/blob/master/images/clusterpurity.png)